 - 1. No new openings shall be allowed in masonry walls.
 Existing openings may be filled or changed if it is in keeping with the original design of the building. - 2.
 All facade detail and ornamentation, including stone windows sills and lintels shall be preserved. - 3.
 All existing brickwork shall be carefully preserved, including cornice elements.
 Any necessary replacement brick shall match existing material in color, size and texture.
 Specifications will not permit Portland cement mortar and will insure that joint size, raking and color of new mortar matches original. - 4.
-Exterior fire escapes will not be permitted on the Broad Street facade, and their removal or redesign is strongly encouraged on the Doane Street facade. - 5.
+Exterior fire escapes should be removed, redesigned or reduced in order to minimize their presence. - 5.
 Any cracks in the brickwork will be appropriately repaired. - 6.
 Gutter and downspouts will be repaired with suitable materials.